 Ganges River

-For more than 2 thousand years, the Ganges Valley has been the cradle of Indian civilization; the waters of the river nourish fertile soils, making it possible to feed a large population.
+For more than 2 thousand years, the Ganges Valley has been the cradle of Indian civilization, the waters of the river nourish fertile soils, making it possible to feed a large population.

-A bath in the Ganges washes away human sins
+Bathing in the Ganges washes away human sins

 Ganges River